 - Keep an Eye for Mistakes: Make a habit of identifying and working on your mistakes.
 If you get stuck on a question, eliminate the process of guessing and answering incorrectly.
 Take your time and fill the answer which completes the sentence!

 If you’re looking for some more help on how to prepare for the exam, here is an article that might help you with the grammar section: 50 Difficult Words (with Meanings).

-GMAT is a prestigious and crucial exam which can help you enter the corporate industry.
-We hope that this extensive article on GMAT helped in clearing some of your confusions related to the preparation for the exam.
-If you’re planning to appear for the GMAT and need further assistance, Leverage Edu experts can guide you on how to strategize better so that you can ace the GMAT and soar towards your dream college.
+GMAT is a prestigious and crucial exam that can help you enter the corporate industry.
+We hope that this extensive article on the same has helped in clearing some of your confusions related to the preparation for the exam.
+If you’re planning to appear for the aptitude test and need further assistance, Leverage Edu‘s experts can guide you on how to strategize better so that you can ace the test and soar towards your dream college!